scaleplandev/spce-python/README.md

 encoded_event = Json.encode(event)
 ```

-Decode an event in JSOn:
+Decode an event in JSON:

 ```python
 from spce import Json